tldr-pages/tldr/pages/linux/pkgfile.md

 # pkgfile

-> Tool for searching files from packages in the official repositories on arch-based systems.
+> Search files from packages in the official repositories on Arch-based systems.
-> See also `pacman files`, describing the usage of `pacman --files`.
+> See also: `pacman files`, describing the usage of `pacman --files`.
 > More information: <https://man.archlinux.org/man/extra/pkgfile/pkgfile.1>.

 - Synchronize the pkgfile database: